reportvine/kapenta/README.md

 ### Rolling Backups

-> NOTE: Currently rolling backups are not supported so all files will be in one directory

 Rolling backups creates a directory per day and stores the reports in the directory with the date they were generated.
 The directories are named in `YYYY-MM-DD` format.